 Master's in Medical Physics

-The Abdus Salam International Centre for Theoretical Physics (ICTP) and Trieste University announce a new Master's Programme in Medical Physics (MMP), a two-year advanced training programme in the field of medical physics, co-sponsored by The World Academy of Sciences (TWAS).
+The Abdus Salam International Centre for Theoretical Physics (ICTP) and Trieste University announce a second cycle of the Master's Programme in Medical Physics (MMP), a two-year advanced training programme in the field of medical physics, co-sponsored by The World Academy of Sciences (TWAS) and in collaboration with Trieste Hospitals.

 The Master's Programme is designed to provide young, promising graduates of physics or related fields (mainly from developing countries) with postgraduate theoretical and clinical training so that candidates may be recognised as clinical medical physicists in their home countries.

-The minimum qualification for applicants is a degree equivalent to an M.Sc. (or an exceptionally good B.Sc.) in physics or related fields.
+The minimum qualification for applicants is a degree equivalent to an M.Sc. in physics or related fields.
 The selection of candidates will be based on their university performance, research activity and professional experience in the field.
 Adequate proficiency in English language is required.

-The course fees for the Master's Programme is 2000 euro.
+The university course fees for the Master's Programme is 2000 euro.

-A limited number of full scholarships will be awarded to successful candidates from developing countries.
-ICTP will also cover travel costs and course fees for a limited number of successful candidates from developing countries who are not awarded the full scholarship.
-A limited number of qualified candidates may attend the course at their own cost.
+Qualified candidates may attend the course at their own cost.
+A limited number of partial or full scholarships will be awarded to successful candidates from developing countries.
+ICTP will also cover, on the basis of a detailed request, travel costs and course fees for a limited number of successful candidates from developing countries who are not awarded the full scholarship.

 Master's Programme Outline